 And so when I saw this news story about a military spouse who lost 100 lbs. and bought a home during her husband’s deployment -- and surprised him with both the day he returned -- I was torn.

-But then there are also surprises that could illicit a variety of reactions, and ones that are downright no good.
+But then there are also surprises that could elicit a variety of reactions, and ones that are downright no good.

 Your spouse may be elated that you moved into a surprise new house while he was gone.
 Or, he could be really upset that you relocated his pet rock collection.
 We'll call that a "neutral."

-And there’s no question that, say, totaling his car while he was gone and waiting until he was home to – surprise! – tell him about it is a negative.
+And there’s no question that, say, totaling his car while he was gone and waiting until he was home to -- surprise! -- tell him about it is a negative surprise.

 Know thy servicemember.